Waving Through a Window: Background and composition

-In an interview with Billboard magazine, Young revealed that the Dear Evan Hansen team approached him as they wanted to re-imagine a pop version of the track.
+In an interview with Billboard magazine, Adam Young revealed that the Dear Evan Hansen team approached him as they wanted to re-imagine a pop version of the track.

 "It was them calling me saying 'We're big fans of your work' — which I still can't believe — 'we're trying to kind of re-imagine 'Waving Through a Window' in more of a pop genre versus the theatrical version.'
 And they said they looked at each other and thought, 'Let's get the Owl City guy'."

 He also revealed that he had not been familiar with the project before listening to the song and covering it.
-After listening to the song, Young stated that the lyrics "resonated" with him and noted that the experience covering the track was "surreal."
+After listening to the song, Young stated that the lyrics "resonated" with him and noted that the experience covering the track was "surreal".
 The track runs at 124 BPM and is in the key of A major.
 Young's range in the song spans from the notes A2 – B4.